Tuck a couple of praline pumpkin spice mini muffins in a lunch box or take to work for a sweet treat mid-morning.

-- Preheat oven to 400 degrees F. Spray 36 mini muffin cups with nonstick cooking spray or line with mini paper baking cups.
+- Preheat oven to 400℉.
+Spray 36 mini muffin cups with nonstick cooking spray or line with mini paper baking cups.
 Mix topping ingredients in a small bowl and set aside.

 - In a large bowl combine flour, brown sugar, baking powder, salt, baking soda and pumpkin pie spice.

-- In bowl of electric mixer, beat butter at medium speed until creamy.
-Add pumpkin, eggs, orange juice and vanilla.
+- In a bowl of an electric mixer, beat butter at medium speed until creamy.
+Add pumpkin, eggs, orange juice, and vanilla.
 Beat until well blended.
 (Mixture may appear curdled.)
-Add to flour mixture, along with ¾ cup chopped praline pecans and stir just until moistened.
+Add to flour mixture, along with ¾ cup chopped praline pecans, and stir just until moistened.
 Spoon evenly into prepared muffin cups.
 Sprinkle tops with cinnamon sugar mixture.